yzou235/50feProjects50Days/d1-expanding-cards/README.md

      - set `opacity: 0` make it only shown when active
    - format active panel
      - `flex: 5`
+     - add transition to h3

 3. Use media query to adjust display on small screens.

    - don't show the last two panels when screen is small
+   - `.panel:nth-of-type(){display: none};`

 4. Use JavaScript to realize expanding effect.
+   - declare panels variable
+   - define a function to remove active class
+   - panels for each loop, call removeActiveClasses function, add active to class